PabloBotin/IndependentStudy/mkdocs/docs/sections/governing_equations.md

 - There is no explicit **equation for pressure**, so it must be computed indirectly.
 - Without proper treatment, the pressure-velocity relationship can become unstable, causing **oscillations** or **non-physical results**

-To restore this coupling and enforce incompressibility, a **Poisson equation** for pressure is derived from the divergence of the momentum equations.
+To restore this coupling and enforce incompressibility, a Poisson equation for pressure can be derived from the divergence of the momentum equations.
 This acts as a surrogate for the continuity equation.

-**INSERT DERIVATION OR REFERENCE TO LORENA BARBA**
+A clear and pedagogical explanation of both the derivation of the Poisson equation and the discretization of the governing equations is provided in *CFD Python: 12 steps to Navier-Stokes* by Barba and Forsyth ([Barba & Forsyth, 2014](https://github.com/barbagroup/CFDPython)).

 ---